ezekg/xo/README.md

 #  Hi, Bob!
 ```

-With that, what if the input string _forgot_ to specify a greeting, but we, wanting
+With that, what if the input string _forgot_ to specify a greeting, but we, desiring
 to be polite, still wanted to say "Hello"?
 Well, that sounds like a great job for
 a [fallback value](#fallback-values)!
 Let's update the example a little bit,
 ```bash